Modern Slavery

 2. Our organisation

 Hg is a leading investor in software and services.
-With c.330 employees in five investment offices in the UK, Germany, France and the United States.
-Hg has funds under management of >$63 billion, serving over 150 highly regarded institutional investors, including private and public pension funds, insurance companies, endowments and foundations.
-Hg is a signatory to the United Nations-supported Principles for Responsible Investment (UNPRI) and is committed to their six principles seeking to include Environment, Social and Governance (ESG) into our policies and practices.
+With c.400 employees in five investment offices in the UK, Germany, France, the United States and additional offices in Luxembourg and Singapore.
+Hg has funds under management of >$70 billion , serving over 150 (as of 31 March 2024) highly regarded institutional investors, including private and public pension funds, insurance companies, endowments and foundations.
+Hg has been a signatory of the United Nations-supported Principles for Responsible Investment (UNPRI) since 2012 and is committed to their six principles seeking to include Environment, Social and Governance (ESG) into our policies and practices.

-As a financial services business, our supply chain is relatively short and comprises predominantly of professional services.
-As at Aug 2023, our funds have investments in 50 companies.
-Although none of these forms part of our supply chain, we have identified that a number of companies fall within the threshold of the requirements for reporting under the Modern Slavery Act in their own right.
+As a financial services business, our supply chain is relatively short and predominantly comprises professional services.
+As at August 2024, our funds have investments in over 50 companies.
+Some of these investment companies form part of our supply chain and we have identified that a number of them fall within the threshold of the requirements for reporting under the Modern Slavery Act in their own right.

 3. Our policies

-Hg’s Responsible Investment Policy explains our approach to ESG matters across our investment process and outlines businesses we do not invest in which (amongst other things) includes companies that:
+Hg’s Responsible Investment Policy explains our approach to ESG matters across our investment process.
+Hg’s investment strategy is to focus on software and services investments, and to follow our Responsible Investment approach, as such Hg funds do not invest in companies that:

 • have production or other activities that involve harmful or exploitative forms of forced labour or child labour; or